librz/all-about-git/recipes.md

 ### merge

+When merging, there are 3 scenarios:

+1. Fast forword. e.g. Branch B are based on branch A, there were some new commits made on branch B, A stays unchanged, when merge B into A, A will just fast forward to latest commit on B.
+2. Branch diverged but no conflicts. e.g.
+3. Branch diverged & has conflicts. e.g.

 - merge another branch into current branch: `git merge {branch}`

 - merge remote branch into current local branch: `git merge {remote}/{branch}`